Three Important Phishing Protection Measures to Keep Your Business Safe

 All end users must be trained and made aware of the attack tactics being used by cybercriminals and should be taught security best practices.
 A once a year training session is no longer sufficient.
 Employees need regular reminders of security best practices and up to date information on the latest threats.

 Training should be accompanied by phishing simulation exercises.
 Most security awareness training companies offer free or paid for phishing simulation services.
-These exercises help to reinforce training, with a failed simulation turned into an education opportunity.
+These exercises help to reinforce training, with a failed simulation turned into an educational opportunity.
 Multiple security awareness training companies have demonstrated that susceptibility to phishing attacks can be reduced by up to 95% with training and phishing simulations.